mozilla/data-docs/src/concepts/metric_hub.md

 - [Jetstream](https://experimenter.info/jetstream/jetstream/) - used for analyzing experiments
 - [mozanalysis](https://github.com/mozilla/mozanalysis) - a Python library which standardizes how experiment data is analyzed at Mozilla
 - [OpMon](https://docs.telemetry.mozilla.org/cookbooks/operational_monitoring.html) - a tool for monitoring operational metrics
+- [bigquery-etl](https://github.com/mozilla/bigquery-etl) - used for writing ETL queries
+- [Looker](https://mozilla.cloud.looker.com) - used for creating dashboards and ad-hoc analyses

 ### Using Metrics in ETL queries